dsyer/sagan-wiki/Get-the-source.md

 Download the source code for the Sagan reference application to your local machine.

-> **NOTE**: If you're familiar with forking/cloning repositories via GitHub, you can skip the instructions below and just follow the normal procedure.
+> **TIP**: If you're familiar with forking/cloning repositories via GitHub, you can skip the instructions below and just follow the normal procedure.
 When you're done, come back to this page, [take a look around](#take-a-look-around) and see about [next steps](#next-steps).

 ### Prerequisites